Systematic Assessment of Fuzzers using Mutation Analysis: Related Work

 The challenge binaries of the Cyber Grand Challenge (CGC)~\cite{darpa2016cgc} are also sometimes used for comparison of fuzzers \cite{klees2018evaluating}.
 The binaries were especially created for the CGC.
 Hence, challenge binaries necessarily have a bias to be used in the CGC and consist mostly of command line tools.

 A recent benchmarking approach is Magma~\cite{hazimeh2020magma}.
-It uses real-world vulnerabilities and re-inserts them into newer version of the projects.
+It uses real-world vulnerabilities and re-inserts them into newer versions of the projects.
 Additionally, it provides an assertion that tests if an input results in a state that would trigger the bug.
 This assertion is used to measure bug detection capability.
 As in other benchmarks, the number of bugs is limited because of the manual effort to port them to the current version and has a necessary bias towards bugs that can be re-inserted.

-Another project is Fuzzbench~\cite{metzman2021fuzzbench}, a service running on Google infrastructure.
-Fuzzbench provides both a coverage and bug based benchmarks.
-The bugs are based on real world projects and manually inserted into a subject, combining as many bugs as possible, with the goal of reducing required computation resources.
-As before, the bug source causes a bias, and fault interaction is a concern.
+Another project is Fuzzbench~\cite{metzman2021fuzzbench}, using Google infrastructure.
+Fuzzbench already provides coverage-based benchmarks and is working on supporting bug-based benchmarks~\cite{fuzzbench2023bugs}.

-\textsc{FixReverter}~\cite{zhang2022fixreverter} is a method that mines a restricted set of syntactic patterns from recent bugfixes that were associated with vulnerabilities, and injects these bugs where the bug inducibility can be guaranteed.
-This approach suffers from several limitations.
-First, the researchers could identify only three general patterns accounting for 170 CVEs from a study of over 814 CVEs (20.9\%).
+\textsc{FixReverter}~\cite{zhang2022fixreverter} mines a restricted set of syntactic patterns from bug fixes that were associated with vulnerabilities and injects these bugs where the bug inducibility can be guaranteed, but has several limitations.
+First, the researchers could identify only three general patterns accounting for 170 CVEs from a study of 814 CVEs (20.9\%).
 Second, using patterns with semantic analysis to guarantee bug inducibility restricts the number of fixes that can be reverted.
 Such a guarantee also limits what kinds of bugs can be simulated, as the specific bug patterns and corresponding bug semantics that were mined represent only a small fraction of the possible bugs that can be present in a given program (in contrast to \mua).
-This might also open the door to fine-tuning fuzzers specifically to identifying such behaviors.
+This might also open the door to fine-tuning fuzzers for specifically identifying such behavior.
 These drawbacks reduce the diversity of bugs and thus the effectiveness of the benchmark~\cite{gopinath2016limits,gopinath2017mutation}.
 Finally, \textsc{FixReverter} does not address the issue of fault-interactions and fault-masking.